 - Do not include any medication, valuable items or important documents, such as laptops, jewellery, cash, visas, certificates, etc., in your checked baggage.

-- Attach your contact information inside and outside your checked baggage with your full name, permanent address, email and contact number.
+- Attach your contact information inside and outside your checked baggage with your full name, permanent residential address, email and contact number.

 - Remove all baggage tags and labels from previous flights from your checked baggage.